Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Sadly, I’m becoming a bit of a third wheel in the grammar world.
-Nowadays more and more words are joining up without me acting as a prim and proper matchmaker.
+Nowadays more and more words are joining up without my acting as a prim and proper matchmaker.
 They’re just slamming right into each other!
-A perfect example of this is the word “noncompliance.”
+A perfect example of this is the word “online.”
 But I assure you I’m still important!
 Here’s what can happen to a sentence when I’m left out:

 The silent movie star gestured wildly and pointed behind Shannon’s head.
 (Why won’t the movie star speak?
 Who ever heard of a quiet celebrity?
 And is there something terrifying behind Shannon?
 A bear?
 The paparazzi?)

 The silent-movie star gestured wildly and pointed behind Shannon’s head.
 (Ah, this person is in a silent movie!
 There is no sound, so the star is overacting on film to get the point across.
 Oh, and there is a bear behind Shannon’s head.)